anking/gps-station/readme.md

 git clone git@github.com:anking/gps-station.git
 ```

-## Compile Driver on a Separate Machine
+## Compile Driver for Ublox Zed-F9p and copy to gps-station

+Pre compiled .net artifacts can be found [here](https://github.com/anking/zedf9p-server/releases/latest/)
-Clone & compile the driver repository and place the publish artifacts into `gps-station/f9p` directory (ensure correct architecture 32/64-bit).
+Place the artifacts into `gps-station/f9p` directory (ensure correct architecture 32/64-bit).

-Instructions are available in the README of the driver repository:
+Instructions on how to compile yoursel are available in the README of the driver repository:
 [zedf9p-server](https://github.com/anking/zedf9p-server)

 ## Install Dependencies